 Directed by: Boris Sagal

-Written by: Irving Pearlberg, Alvin R. Friedman, Roland Kibbee, Dean Hargrove and Larry Cohen
+Written by: Irving Pearlberg, Alvin R. Friedman, Roland Kibbee and Dean Hargrove (from a story by Larry Cohen)

 Score by: Dick De Benedictis